 We learned that today.

-The, you know, how much more do we have to know here?
+How much more do we have to know here?

 This was about getting Trump.

-This was about destroying, this was their whole insurance policy.
+This was their whole insurance policy.

-You know, you look at every aspect of this.
+You look at every aspect of this.

-Well, now we know Steele under oath said I have no idea if any of it's true.
+Well, now we know Steele under oath said, I have no idea if any of it's true.

-The FBI could articulate why it deems Steele's reporting to be credible because they were advised based on information from Steele that Steele was specifically hired by an individual to provide the information on the candidate.
+The FBI could articulate why it deemed Steele's reporting to be credible because they were advised based on information from Steele that Steele was specifically hired by an individual to provide the information on the candidate.

 How do you get there?

-Well, that that might be, you know, the dirty dossier, by the way, played an essential role in the decision to seek FISA.
+Well, that might be, you know, the dirty dossier, by the way, played an essential role in the decision to seek FISA.

-And by the way, they never bothered to ever corroborate any of it, and they used it anyway because it was the only part that they can use.
+And they used it anyway because it was the only part that they can use.

-Um, this is devastating.
+This is devastating.

 May have improperly substituted their own judgment instead of what facts are.